inspec/inspec-aws/docs/resources/aws_ec2_egress_only_internet_gateway.md

 # aws_ec2_egress_only_internet_gateway

-Use the `aws_ec2_egress_only_internet_gateway` InSpec audit resource to test properties of a single specific AWS EC2 Egress Only Internet Gateway.
+Use the `aws_ec2_egress_only_internet_gateway` InSpec audit resource to test properties of a single specific AWS EC2 egress-only internet gateway.

-The AWS::EC2::EgressOnlyInternetGateway specifies an egress-only internet gateway for your VPC.
+The `AWS::EC2::EgressOnlyInternetGateway` specifies an egress-only internet gateway for your VPC.

 ## Syntax

-Ensure that the Egress Only Internet Gateway Id exists.
+Ensure that the egress-only internet gateway Id exists.

     describe aws_ec2_egress_only_internet_gateway(egress_only_internet_gateway_id: 'EGRESS_ONLY_INTERNET_GATEWAY_ID') do
       it { should exist }